 Teachers in DPS have various opportunities to earn additional pay and this would continue under the district’s pay proposal.

 Annual incentives for serving in high-poverty schools and hard-to-fill positions: Add $2,500-$5,000

 - Based on current data, 72% of DPS teachers would earn at least one $2,500 incentive, as reflected in the “typical for DPS” example above.
-And 37% of DPS teachers would earn at least two $2,500 incentives or $5,000.
+This includes the 36% of DPS teachers who would earn at least two $2,500 incentives or $5,000.